joeig/memodrop/README.md

 Improve your learning effectiveness using the [Leitner system](https://en.wikipedia.org/wiki/Leitner_system).
 It uses a simple algorithm that asks you for cards in the first areas more frequently.
 Correctly answered cards are moved to the next area.
 Incorrectly answered cards are moved back to the previous area ("defensive mode") or first area ("strict mode").

-### Categories
+### Collaborative categories

 Organize your flash cards in categories and find faster what you're looking for.
+You can even share your categories with your classmates!

 ### Flash cards with hints